bcharlier/HMMA238/Git/tp.md

   2. A copy is added to your GitHub space.
 Clone it (this copy!) to get a local repository.
   3. In a terminal, inspect the output of the command `git remote get-url origin`

-## Debuging
+## Debugging

 A bug has appeared into the python module after some commit.
-An issue has been opened inin the bug tracking system at https://github.com/HMMA238-2020/git-tutorial/issues .
+An issue has been opened in the bug tracking system at https://github.com/HMMA238-2020/git-tutorial/issues .
 Your goal is to find the problem... and then to fix it on your **forked repo**.
 Finally, you will be able submit a Pull Request to the original repository to share your fix.

 ### Identification of the bad commit